By Erinn Aspinall

 They found that underrepresentation within anatomy texts was also evident across a broader representation of sex (male, female, intersex), ethnicity, age, body type, and health status — with the white, young, healthy, muscular male set as the standard model.

-Morgan et al. (2014) refer to the male standard in anatomy texts as a “hidden curriculum” as it “implies outcomes that are learned, but are not intended.”
+Morgan et al. (2014) refer to the male standard in anatomy textbooks as a “hidden curriculum” as it “implies outcomes that are learned, but are not intended.”
 And “includes beliefs, values, and norms taken from the classroom experience and applied beyond the classroom.”

 Impact of the male standard